ocelotconsulting/ocelotconsulting.github.io/_drafts/2018-01-08-rust-error-handling.md

 }
 ```

+Rust also has an `Option` type.
+If you're familiar with functional languages like Scala and F#, this will seem familiar.
-Note - enums in Rust are not like enums in, say, Java.
-They are more like algebraic data types in functional languages
+Enums in Rust are analogous to algebraic data types in functional languages - not, say, Java enums.
-such as F# or Scala.

-The Result type is similar to the `Option` type that Rust also adopts.
-If you're familiar with other functional
-languages the option type should be familiar:

 ``` rust
 enum Option<T> {